 Students can apply for a Diversity Attendance Grant during the abstract submission process of the SETAC North America Annual Meeting.
 Failure to meet the deadline or follow instructions invalidates the application.

 The following materials comprise a complete application package.

-- A supporting statement by the applicant’s research advisor (one-side, single-page maximum), inclusive of evidence of the required monetary match.
-Please note that the advisor will receive a separate email requesting for the supporting statement.
-The deadline for the letter of support is 6 June 2020.
+- A supporting statement by the applicant’s research advisor (single page maximum).
+Please note that the advisor will receive a separate email requesting a supporting statement.
+The deadline for the letter of support is three days after the abstract submission deadline.

-Members of the SETAC North America Awards & Fellowships Subcommittee for Travel and Minority Awards evaluate and rank all applications.
+Members of the SETAC North America Awards and Fellowships Subcommittee evaluate and rank all Student Attendance Grant applications.
 The number of awards will be limited by available funds, and applicants will be ranked on the basis of the following criteria:

 - Completeness and timeliness of the application package